 Coaching live groups can be a bit daunting at first, but once you decide how your sessions will run and get into the groove, it’ll be a breeze.
 You can offer live group coaching on almost any niche (keep reading - I’ve got a few ideas for you at the end of this post).
 If you’re not already working with an organization on this idea, you can reach out to local niche-related groups.
 For example, if you were going to set up a weight loss coaching group, you might reach out to local businesses, churches, the community center, gyms - and let them know what you’re doing.
 Offer a free group session once a month to get people interested.

 Online/Virtual Coach - Individuals

-You can do live online, one-on-one coaching via Skype or Google Hangouts.
+You can do live online, one-on-one coaching via Skype or Zoom.
 You can also do this by phone or via Facebook messenger, or a number of other ways.
 This would work very much like live, in-person one-on-one coaching.
 Your client would set up an appointment with you and “meet” at the scheduled time in the agreed-upon virtual “location.”

 Online/Virtual Coach - Groups